Aliases for GSTT1 Gene

 The protein encoded by this gene, glutathione S-transferase (GST) theta 1 (GSTT1), is a member of a superfamily of proteins that catalyze the conjugation of reduced glutathione to a variety of electrophilic and hydrophobic compounds.
 Human GSTs can be divided into five main classes: alpha, mu, pi, theta, and zeta.
 The theta class includes GSTT1, GSTT2, and GSTT2B.
 GSTT1 and GSTT2/GSTT2B share 55% amino acid sequence identity and may play a role in human carcinogenesis.
 The GSTT1 gene is haplotype-specific and is absent from 38% of the population.
 Alternative splicing of this gene results in multiple transcript variants. [provided by RefSeq, Sep 2015]

 GeneCards Summary for GSTT1 Gene

 GSTT1 (Glutathione S-Transferase Theta 1) is a Protein Coding gene.
-Diseases associated with GSTT1 include asbestosis and laryngeal carcinoma.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
-GO annotations related to this gene include glutathione transferase activity and glutathione peroxidase activity.
+Diseases associated with GSTT1 include Mutagen Sensitivity and Senile Cataract.
+Among its related pathways are Naphthalene metabolism and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include glutathione transferase activity and glutathione peroxidase activity.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 Acts on 1,2-epoxy-3-(4-nitrophenoxy)propane, phenethylisothiocyanate 4-nitrobenzyl chloride and 4-nitrophenethyl bromide.
 Displays glutathione peroxidase activity with cumene hydroperoxide.